Course

 All of the key texts for the course can be found in our Learning Resources Centre (LRC).
 A couple of books are so good as working references for the entire three years that it can be worth buying your own copies.
 We’ll send you recommendations for these before you enrol.

 You also need your own set of headphones to use while working in the Digital Audio Lab environments.
-While any set of cans or earbuds that you might already have to use with your MP3 player etc. will do for this, many students like to have something a little more accurate that they can use in other environments too.
+While any set of cans or earbuds that you might already have to use with your phone etc. will do for this, many students like to have something a little more accurate that they can use in other environments too.
 We’ll give you more advice on selecting headphones in your enrolment pack.

 Finally, you need a decent scientific calculator with a log and inverse log function, you can usually pick one of these up quite cheaply.
 Although many smartphones have a calculator that work perfectly well for this, you won’t be able to use your smartphone in exams here.